Frequently Asked Questions

 Why SiLA 2?

-SiLA 2 is a complete redesign of the standard.
+SiLA 2 is a complete redesign of a previously released standard from 2016.
 It embraces a modern, service oriented architecture (“micro services”).
 Using the SiLA 2 Feature Definition Language to describe services, SiLA 2 is a configurable and open standard which allows choosing based on functionality.
-Thanks to its self describing functionality, SiLA 2 allows true plug & play.
-Break out of closed ecosystems.
+Thanks to its self-describing functionality, SiLA 2 allows true plug & play.
+This allows users to break out of closed ecosystems.
 Reuse, change, adapt and configure already existing systems automatically.
-With its lean and intuitive specification, SiLA 2 is easily accessible for both, end users and developers of new services.
+With its lean and intuitive specification, SiLA 2 is easily accessible for both end users and developers of new and cloud-enabled services.

-SiLA 1.x and SiLA 2 are both tackling down the same problems in lab automation.
+SiLA 1.x and SiLA 2 are both addressing the same problems in lab automation.
 However, their solutions differ greatly.
-SiLA 1.x was based on XML SOAP, an unpopular technology choice nowadays.
-SiLA 2, on the other hand, is based on a handful of promising new technologies and concepts, including HTTP/2 and “REST-like” communication paradigms.
+SiLA 1.x was based on XML SOAP, now a dated technology choice.
+SiLA 2, on the other hand, is based on a carefully selected handful of well-established web technologies and concepts, including HTTP/2 and “REST-like” communication paradigms.

 While SiLA 1.x focused on devices and device classes, SiLA 2 focuses on systems offering services.